foxpass/foxpass-ipsec-vpn/README.md

 This repo helps you create an AMI image that offers a simple IPSEC/L2TP VPN server.
 Username and password will be checked against [Foxpass](https://www.foxpass.com) (which in-turn syncs with Google Apps) and optionally against [Duo](https://www.duo.com) for two-factor authentication (HIGHLY RECOMMENDED).

 Note that you don't have to build it.
-We have ready-to-go AMIs on the AWS Marketplace.
-(COMING SOON)
+We have ready-to-go, free-of-charge AMIs on the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B01HMLVKPS).

 ### How to build it